 "Let me fix that."
 He carefully extracted himself from the angle of her leg, got up and gave her a lift to the preferred spot.
 After completing the switch, he asked, "Anything else?"

 Liz wriggled her back against him and directed simply, "Little spoon."

-He closed his eyes and went quiet as she snuggled her behind and backs of her thighs into his lap.
+He closed his eyes as she snuggled her behind and backs of her thighs into his lap.
 Visions and yearnings reawakened and charged through certain of his zones, too delicious to mar with any talk.
 But the plan for arrangement of arms had to follow.

 "Your left, now," she urged.

 His hand hovered.
 It wasn't to land near her tender shoulder.
 Why he needed to feel this indecisive about finding the most neutral place to lay down his fingers, had never been his style.
 Jumping to obey point-blank instructions wasn't, either.
 "It is now, Pal,"he told himself.

 Tonight was number one, about Liz choosing him to take care of her.
 And it was about his taking this chance to scope out how real, how deep was her need of him, when she'd specifically requested to spend the night with him in his bed – and yeah, asked him to hold her.
 And did she ever think about wanting him?
 But he knew the limitations.
 He laid his hand along the outside of her knee, where his fingertips easily drifted to the narrowing behind, and gently brushed over her soft, fine skin.
 And there, he stilled the motion.